Tom-debug-design/Atomicbot-heartbeat-test/README.md

-# AtomicBot Full Deploy
+# AtomicBot

-Inneholder bridge-agent, hourly reporter og tradingmodul v3.
-Klar for Railway-deploy.
+Ready for Railway deployment.